 If you are a residential electrician or someone interested in it.
 I believe this to be the perfect guide for you!

-When I started this guide, my original intention was for it to be used by his own employees of Kuhlman Electrical Services, Inc. to refer to and learn from.
+When I started this guide, my original intention was for it to be used by his own employees of Kuhlman Electric, Inc. to refer to and learn from.
 I take the education of my company’s employees very seriously and hoped to make them better field electricians.
 Being an effective troubleshooter, is one of the more difficult things to teach an employee as it requires a lot of experience due to the many different issues one may come across.
 As I started to develop the guide, I thought why not tweak it, so it could be used by anyone who is interested?
 The potential audience includes everyone ranging from homeowners who are interested in electrical problems, to field electricians looking to improve their skills.
 This guide covers troubleshooting situations that can be found in residential homes including:

 - Arc-Fault circuit breakers